Doing your PhD can feel so much better than this.

 Receiving coaching changed everything for me.
 I learned to stop beating myself up and enjoy the work I was doing.
 Now I support PhD students and academics to do the same.Â

-When I’m not coaching, I'm usually snuggling my labrador and getting excited about new hobbies (currently flying trapeze, collage, and trying to find a paddleboard polo club).
+When I’m not coaching, I'm usually snuggling my labrador and getting excited about new hobbies (currently handstand, collage, and trying to find a paddleboard polo club).

 Â